swannodette/swannodette.github.com/_posts/2013-12-17-the-future-of-javascript-mvcs.md

 Chew on that.

-What follows is a pretty technical description which I don't think will be everyone's cup of tea.
+What follows is a pretty technical description.

 ## How it works

-My friend Brandom Bloom has been bugging me for ages to give React a try, however I was turned off by the documentation.
-I didn't give it a chance until I saw the
+My recent in interest React is thanks to my friend Brandom Bloom has been bugging me for month to give React a closer look, however I was turned off by the OOP-y documentation and the inline HTML.
+I didn't give it a proper chance until I saw the
 [JSConf EU 2013 presentation by Peter Hunt](http://2013.jsconf.eu/speakers/pete-hunt-react-rethinking-best-practices.html) that explained the architecture.

-At that point I started jumping up and down.
+The React Devs have been ridiculously friendly and responsive in answering many questions so I could determine an passable interface to React from ClojureScript.

+When React does a diff on the virtual DOM specified by your components there is a very critical function - `shouldComponentUpdate`.
+If this returns false, React will never compute the children of the component.
+This is aboslute critical to understand - React builds the virtual DOM tree lazily for diffing.

+As it turns out `shouldComponentUpdate` is extremely conservative because JavaScript devs tend to mutate objects - so in order to determine if some properties of a component has changed they have to manually walk the JavaScript object / array to figure this out.

+Instead of using JavaScript objects Om uses ClojureScript data structures which we cannot be changed.
+Because of this we can provide a component that implements `shouldComponentUpdate` - all it needs to do is a reference equality check.
+This simply change means we can always determine the path changed starting from the root in logarithmic time.

+Because of this fact we don't need React convenience like `setState` which support efficient subtree updating.
+Subtree updating for Om is always lightning fast even if your UI graph is massive.

+Because we always re-render from the root, batched updates are trivial to implement.
+We don't even bother with the batched update support in React, we just rolled our own 6 lines change.

+Finally because we always have the entire state of the UI in a single piece of data we can trivially serialize all of the important app state - we don't need to bother with serialization protocols, or making sure that everyone implements them correctly.
+Om UIs are always serializable.

+But this also means that Om UIs get undo for free.
+You can simply snapshot any state in memory and reinstate it whenever you like.
+It's memory efficient as ClojureScript data structures work by sharing structure anyway.